 - Cutting discs are ideal for cutting through touch metal surfaces, exactly as the name implies.

 - Grinding discs can quickly and easily restore edges, ideally used on lawn mower blades, shovels, axes, etc.

 - Diamond discs are designed primarily for removing mortar without damaging the brickwork.

 The cutting capabilities of the angle grinder isn’t the only factor you should consider, however, as there are other features which will determine how easy-to-use and comfortable a particular angle grinder will be.
-These include: